 Step one in treating dog maggots is usually disinfecting and cleaning the region using an antiseptic.
-But some veterinarians will opt to do the removal first then clean the wound afterwards.
+But some veterinarians will opt to do the removal first then clean the wound afterward.

 Maggot removal is a time-consuming and laborious procedure.
 If an infestation is serious, you may have to make multiple trips to your vet to repeat the procedure and make sure that every egg, larva, and maggot is removed.